 The HyTI (Hyperspectral Thermal Imager) mission, funded by NASA's Earth Science Technology Office InVEST (In-Space Validation of Earth Science Technologies) program, will demonstrate how high spectral and spatial long-wave infrared image data can be acquired from a 6U CubeSat platform.
-The mission will use a spatially modulated interferometric imaging technique to produce spectro-radiometrically calibrated image cubes, with 25 channels between 8-10.7 $\mu$ m, at 13 cm-1 resolution, at a ground sample distance of ~60 m.
-The HyTI performance model indicates narrow band NE $\Delta$ Ts of <0.3 K. The small form factor of HyTI is made possible via the use of a no-moving-parts Fabry-Perot interferometer, and a cryogenically-cooled HOT-BIRD (High Operating Temperature Barrier InfraRed Detector) focal plane array.
-Launch is scheduled for Fall 2022.
+The mission will use a spatially modulated interferometric imaging technique to produce spectroradiometrically calibrated image cubes, with ~25 channels between 8-10.7 μ m, at 13 cm-1 resolution, at a ground sample distance of ~60 m.
+Pre-launch meaurements indicate single channel NE Δ Ts of <0.2 K. The small form factor of HyTI is made possible via the use of a no-moving-parts Fabry-Perot interferometer, and a cryogenically-cooled HOT-BIRD (High Operating Temperature Barrier InfraRed Detector) focal plane array.
 The value of HyTI to Earth scientists will be demonstrated via on-board processing of the raw instrument data to generate L1 and L2 products, with a focus on rapid delivery of data regarding volcanic degassing, and land surface temperature.
+HyTI was successfully launched onboard SpX-30 on 21 March 2024, and will be deployed from the International Space Station on 18 April 2024.
+Nominal mission lifetime is expected to be 12 months.